-Our firm is committed to protecting the elderly from nursing home abuse and neglect.
-As the Baby Boomer generation ages into their retirement years, the population of nursing home residents is expected to double or triple by 2030 .
-All too often, nursing homes and skilled nursing facilities keep expenses low and profits high by understaffing their facilities and failing to adequately train and equip their nurses and certified nurse assistants (CNAs).
+All too often, nursing homes and skilled nursing facilities try to keep their expenses low and their profits high.
+To do this, they understaff their facilities and fail to adequately train and equip their nurses and certified nurse assistants.
 Unfortunately, this pattern of chronic understaffing, under-equipping and under-training frequently results in serious injuries and the untimely death of the elderly residents.

 Skin care is another vitally important area of concern.
-If immobile residents are not properly repositioned by nursing home staff at frequent intervals, pressure sores (a/k/a decubitus ulcers, pressure ulcers or bed sores) can spiral out of control and result in amputations and life-threatening infections.
+If immobile residents are not properly repositioned by nursing home staff at frequent intervals, pressure sores can spiral out of control and result in amputations and life-threatening infections.

-The rights of the injured resident should be pursued not only to compensate the victim and punish those who inflict careless injuries, but to protect the elderly residents of the future.
-Holding Georgia nursing homes accountable for depriving elderly patients of their last few precious years is an important safety objective, and our firm is proud to pursue it.
+The rights of the injured resident should be pursued to compensate the victim, punish those who inflict careless injuries and protect the elderly residents of the future.
+Holding Atlanta nursing homes accountable for depriving elderly patients of their last few precious years is an important safety objective, and our firm is proud to pursue it.